umemotollc/www.yuriumemoto.com/scores.md

 **Orchestra score** ¥10,000
 **+Audio/Video** ¥2,000

-People aged 23 or under with financial difficulty can get the score for free.
+People aged 23 or under with financial difficulty can get a score for free.
-Send name, use, school, and score to desk@umemoto.org.
+Send name, purpose, (school if any), and score to desk@umemoto.org.

 <img src="https://www.yuriumemoto.com/pics/lost_sheep.png" alt="lost_sheep" width="150">